dancodes8/markupWebsite/content/resume/index.md

 > - Strong foundation in Mathematics & statistics, data analytics, finance and economics
 > - Mathematical and statistical techniques to model industrial and commercial processes against a financial and economic background
-> - Identify risk factors and determine the price and cost of those risks
+> - Identified risk factors and determined the price and cost of those risks

 ---